Mental Health Facilities Will County, IL

 Silver Oaks Behavioral Hospital

-Silver Oaks Behavioral Hospital is a mental health treatment center in Will County, IL, located at 1004 Pawlak Parkway, 60451 zip code area.
+Silver Oaks Behavioral Hospital is a mental health facility in Will County, IL, located at 1004 Pawlak Parkway, 60451.
 Silver Oaks Behavioral Hospital provides partial hospitalization/day treatment and hospital inpatient treatment.
-Silver Oaks Behavioral Hospital offers dialectical behavior therapy, activity therapy and couples/family therapy to children / adolescents, young adults and seniors 65 or older.
-Additional services at Silver Oaks Behavioral Hospital consist of mentoring/peer support/consumer-run services, case management and suicide prevention services.
+Silver Oaks Behavioral Hospital provides integrated dual diagnosis disorder treatment, dialectical behavior therapy and couples/family therapy to young adults, children / adolescents and adults.
+Some other services available at Silver Oaks Behavioral Hospital include family psychoeducation, mentoring/peer support/consumer-run services and suicide prevention services.

 Linden Oaks Behavioral Health At Hospital Edwards Plainfield